dry-python/returns/README.md

 We can also bind a `Optional`-returning function over a container.
 To achieve this, we are going to use `.bind_optional` method.

-And that's how your initial refactored code will look like:
+And here's how your initial refactored code will look:

 ```python
 user: Optional[User]